Wednesday, January 23, 2008 by bluebeard

 Posted in Capitalism, Economics, Politics | 1 Comment »

-Friday, January 11, 2008 by bluebeard
+Friday, January 11, 2008

 So.
 Iowa and New Hampshire done (and Wyoming too, if you’re a die-hard Republican), the primary season is really in flow now, and with the prospect of one or two a week for the rest of the month, this will be dominating many politically attuned minds.
 Like virtually everyone else, I fancy a go at proving myself to be inept at spotting trends, and here is my take on what next in the primaries.
 Read the rest of this entry »